cameronmccormack/DevOps-Course-Starter/README.md

 ## Deployed App

 The app is deployed to Azure via a CD pipeline on the `main` branch and can be viewed at the following URL: https://preview-todo-app.azurewebsites.net/

+## Logs

+App logs can be found at https://cammccdevops.loggly.com.